nanochess/240pTestSuite_colecovision/README.md

 ### What is this?

 This is a port of the Artemio's 240p Test suite for Colecovision consoles, MSX 1/2/2+ computers, and Sega SG1000 consoles.
-It is a software suite developed to help in the evaluation of capture cards, upscalers, upscan converters, line doublers, and of course TV processiong of 240p video and scaled signals.
+It is a software suite developed to help in the evaluation of capture cards, upscalers, upscan converters, line doublers, and of course TV processing of 240p video and scaled signals.

 The original 240p Test Suite is available at [https://github.com/ArtemioUrbina/240pTestSuite](https://github.com/ArtemioUrbina/240pTestSuite)